 Furthermore, bespoke systems can help you automate data management processes to eliminate mistakes made by humans and improve efficiency.
 Besides, everything a broker needs is stored in one place.

-If you made up your mind on bespoke insurance broker software, you should be aware of the basic development process.
-It takes from a pair of months to a pair of years to develop a custom solution, however, you should keep in mind that it is worth waiting.
+If you made up your mind about bespoke insurance broker software, you should be aware of the basic development process.
+It takes from a pair of months to a pair of years to develop a custom solution.
+However, you should keep in mind that it is worth waiting.